 Author contributions.
 GT wrote the manuscript.
 GT, MA, CS, and JD outlined the initial stages of the project.
 GT, MA, NSL, AC, and JS were responsible for streamlining the direction and scope of the project.
-JS created all the figures.
+JS created all figures except for Fig. A1 (created by GT).
 MJ supplied the ROMS simulation output.
 CS, JD, and JJ set up and ran the ESM2.6 and ESM2M models.
 JJ managed the model output and storage.
 All authors contributed to the discussion and revision of the manuscript contents.